 How long will Disneyland require reservations?

 There has been no end date announced for the reservations requirement at Disneyland.
-It seems likely that this is a permanent addition to the parks in some shape or form.
+It seems likely that this is a permanent addition to the parks in some shape or form - at least the ones in California where demand regularly exceeds supply.

 How fast do Disneyland park reservations run out?

-After nearly two years of reservations in place (and more than a full year now with the parks at something resembling full capacity), we know now that reservations can and do run out.
-That said, things aren’t quite as competitive as they used to be if you are purchasing regular theme park tickets.
+After nearly four years of reservations in place and several years now with the parks at full capacity, we know that reservations can and do run out.
+That said, things definitely are nowhere near as competitive as they used to be if you are purchasing regular theme park tickets (for Magic Keys, it's still nuts).

-For regular theme park tickets, there is usually park reservation availability nearly every day as long as you book a couple of weeks in advance.
-But for peak travel periods like a holiday weekend or a major attraction or festival opening, reservations can and have filled over a month (or even two!) in advance!
+For regular theme park tickets, there is usually park reservation availability in both parks nearly every day as long as you book a day or two in advance.
+But for peak travel periods like a holiday weekend or a major attraction or festival opening, reservations can and have filled a week or more in advance.

-Here is what the calendar looks like for the rest of February 2023 – plenty of availability for all but a couple of days.
-But it won’t necessarily look like that when holidays like Thanksgiving and Christmas roll around.
-Although the calendar doesn’t fill up as fast as it used to a year or so ago, planning early still is a smart strategy.
+Here is what the calendar looks like for the rest of June 2025 - wide open availability.
+But it's not guaranteed to look like that when holidays like Thanksgiving and Christmas roll around.
+Although the calendar doesn't fill up as fast as it used to a year or two ago, planning a little bit early still is a smart strategy to avoid disappointment.

 How does the Disneyland reservation system work with park hopping?

-Disneyland permits park hopping for all guests who pay for the park hopper upgrade to their ticket ($60 extra for 2-5 day tickets, $65 extra for 1 day tickets).
+Disneyland permits park hopping for all guests who pay for the park hopper upgrade to their ticket ($65-$105 extra as of summer 2025, depending on length of ticket).
 What does this mean for how you make reservations?
 If you have a park hopper ticket, you should make a reservation only for the park you plan to enter first.

 Then at 11:00am, you are permitted to begin park hopping without needing to do anything more with the reservations system.
 Some of you may remember that when the parks reopened in 2021, park hopping was not permitted until 1:00pm, but Disneyland moved this time to two hours earlier as of February 4, 2023.